jruere/multiprocessing-logging/README.md

 Pypy has synchronization issues.

-It does not work on Windows and I believe it could not work.
+It was tested by users and reported to work on Windows with Python 3.5 and 3.6.

 # Origin